Xender Facebook logo Linkedin logo Instagram logo Youtube logo

 These opportunities can complement EB1A membership examples and EB1A media coverage.
 Together, they form a strong case for EB1 green card eligibility.

-Documentation required for the judging criterion
+Documentation required for the EB-1A judging criterion

 • Official invitations to judge or review.